PacktPublishing/Hands-On-Artificial-Intelligence-for-Beginners/chapter6/readme.md

 ## Code

-- *Chapter6.ipynb*: Follows along with the the chapter
+- *Chapter6.ipynb*: Follows along with the code in the chapter

 ## Datasets

+The primary dataset can be downloaded from the University of California, Berkley's ML Group [here](https://drive.google.com/file/d/0B5o40yxdA9PqTnJuWGVkcFlqcG8/view)

+image_vectors.token contains the corresponding captions for the dataset.